-Most research underscores the inefficacy of foreign aid as an instrument for influencing local perceptions of governance in countries affected by conflict.
-In contrast, we argue that aid can improve public perceptions of governing institutions during civil wars when those institutions arise from popular uprisings against authoritarian regimes.
-To evaluate our theory, we analyze new perceptions-based data, both quantitative and qualitative, which was collected from residents of 27 opposition-held communities inside Syria from 2014 to 2016.
-We find a positive statistical relationship between aid and perceptions of local institutions, but only when the populace does not believe the institutions were imposed by an outside actor.
-These results are further supported by placebo tests and a case study of Raqqa City, in which we show that aid boosted citizens’ views of the local councils until ISIS took over.
+Existing research generally finds that foreign aid is ineffective in bolstering perceptions of governance, especially in conflict-affected countries.
+Yet while most studies have focused on aid provided to state actors, this paper examines the link between aid and popular support for governing institutions in rebel-held territory.
+We argue that aid can improve opinions of these institutions when they are embedded in the demographic, aspirational, and experiential solidarities of their communities.
+To evaluate our theory, we analyze new perceptions of data collected from residents of 27 rebel-held communities inside Syria from 2014 to 2016.
+We find a modest but positive effect of aid on perceptions of local institutions, but only when the institutions were not imposed by outside actors.
+These results are further supported by a case study of Raqqa City, which shows that aid only boosted citizens’ views of the local governing body when it was embedded within the community.